 You Can Stand In Four Different States At Once At The Four Corners In Colorado

-Colorado is home to some of the quirkiest attractions in the country, but one of the most unique and one-of-a-kind of them all may be the Four Corners Monument.
+The Centennial State is home to some of the quirkiest attractions in the country, but one of the most unique and one-of-a-kind of them all may be the Four Corners in Colorado.
 Tucked away in the very southwest corner of the state, the Four Corners – which has an actual address of Teec Nos Pos, Arizona – allows for humorous photo ops and bragging rights that you will not find anywhere else.
 Here’s how you can stand in four different states at once when you visit the Four Corners in Colorado.

 To learn more about the Four Corners in Colorado, please visit Colorado Tourism’s website.
 Do you want to visit even more quirky Colorado attractions?
 Click on 11 Places That Prove Colorado May Just Be The Weirdest State In The Nation.

 What places in Colorado should I see before I die?

 There are countless places in Colorado that qualify as bucket list-worthy.
 Many of them are breathtaking outdoor features and can be found inside Colorado’s many state parks and national parks.
 Speaking of national parks, Rocky Mountain National Park definitely belongs at the top of your Colorado bucket list.
 This stunning landmark is located along the Continental Divide and spans 415 square miles of mountains, forest, and tundra.
 Other places in Colorado to see before you die include Mesa Verde National Park, Garden of the Gods, Great Sand Dunes National Park, Breckenridge, and Hanging Lake.
 No matter where you visit, be sure to bring your camera with you!
 Here’s some more inspiration for discovering Colorado’s most beautiful places.